tylerbarnum/bacteria-archaea-trait-prediction-from-genomes/README.md

 1. Programmatic access of BacDive data on growth conditions
 2. Derivation of genome properties based on protein amino acid and [LATER] nucleotide sequences.
-3. [LATER] Feature engineering to support genome classification
+3. Feature engineering to support genome classification
 4. [LATER] Modeling training and evaluation with test/train split at high taxonomic levels
 5. [LATER] Prediction of optimum growth conditions using a pretrained model